 How should I introduce my newly-purchased TP Feeds recipe to my dog?
 It is always best to introduce any new food to your dog slowly over a period of around two weeks.
 This helps to avoid any unnecessary stomach upsets due to a sudden diet change.
 Start by giving them, for example, 80% of their old food and 20% of their new TP Feeds recipe.
 Gradually increase the amount of TP Feeds kibble given each day until they are enjoying 100% TP Feeds and reaping the benefits of these high quality recipes.
 Of course, some dogs can easily tolerate a sudden switch in their diet; you know your dog best, but this is the most sensible course of action.
-Many customers actually report that their dog picks out the TP Feeds kibble and refuses to eat their old diet so effectively chooses to switch over immediately!
+Many customers actually report that their dog picks out the TP Feeds kibble and refuses to eat their old diet any more thereby effectively choosing for themselves to switch over immediately anyway!

 Where are the ingredients in TP Feeds' recipes sourced from?
 Where possible, my recipes contain a significant proportion of ingredients sourced from the UK, particularly the meat content.
-As you can probably imagine, different ingredients do need to be sourced from different places.
+However, as I'm sure you can appreciate, some ingredients do need to be sourced from further afield.
 For example, there aren't many paddy fields or sweet potato farmers within the UK.
+All ingredients are ethically sourced with full traceability.

 I have a fussy eater, do you have anything that could tempt him/her?
 My most popular question these days!
-It's incredible how many fussy dogs there are out there now - some are created by nature, others are created by nurture.
+It's incredible how many fussy dogs there are out there now - some are created by nature, others are unfortunately created by nurture.
 All TP Feeds' recipes are designed to be highly digestible, nutritious and truly tasty so they are all potential candidates for fussy eaters.
-However, the stand-out performers have to be the recipes containing freshly prepared meat; Hypoallergenic Salmon, Grain Free Duck and Grain Free 80:60:20.
+However, the stand-out performers have to be the recipes containing freshly prepared meat; Hypoallergenic Salmon, Grain Free Duck, All Life Stages Grain Free Beef with Superfood Mix and Grain Free 80:60:20.
 Why not try your dog on a 1kg taster bag first?
-They can be purchased here.
-You can find more help regarding choosing the right recipe here.

 What quality control measures do you have in place?
 Naturally, I want to be providing you with the best product I possibly can, whether it be my main recipes or my selection of healthy treats.
-This is why I, and the manufacturer that I work with, ensure the highest levels of food safety when producing your dog's dinner.
-For example, each raw ingredient is sampled and tested in a laboratory before it even makes it onto the production line.
+This is why I, and the manufacturers that I work with, ensure the highest levels of food safety when producing your dog's dinner.
+For example, each raw ingredient in my kibble is sampled and tested in a laboratory before it even makes it onto the production line.
 All finished products are then further analysed to ensure they meet our high standards.
-In fact, TP Feeds' manufacturer is the only manufacturer that uses a 'positive release' system for salmonella testing.
-This means that no products leave the site until they are have been confirmed as being negative for salmonella.
+In fact, TP Feeds' main recipe manufacturer is the only manufacturer that uses a 'positive release' system for salmonella testing.
+This means that no products leave the site until they have been confirmed as being negative for salmonella.

 Do you offer any discounts?
 Yes, I do!
 You will find a wide variety of deals within the online shop in all categories.
-You can also select a multi-buy discount, resulting in 5-10% discount when buying two bags of the same recipe, plus great multipack offers on combination buys.
-You may wish to purchase discounted 100g packs of the Freshly Prepared Poultry/Fish Treats alongide your 12kg bag.
+When purchasing my 12kg bags, you are able to select a 'multi-buy discount', resulting in a 5-10% discount when buying two bags of the same recipe, plus great multipack offers on combination buys too.
+You may wish to purchase discounted 100g packs of the Freshly Prepared Poultry/Fish Treats alongide your 12kg bag, or try out a combination of treats with a multipack treat deal.
 Alternatively, if you have several dogs or have the room to stock up in advance, you can apply to be part of the TP Feeds Pack.
 This Pack Account offers you 15% off your order when you order 6+ 12kg bags.
-If you are a breeder, there are several breeder discount multipacks that you could choose from to benefit both mother and pups.
 If you are a regular customer, why not recommend TP Feeds to a friend; you'll both receive 5% off your orders!

 How much does delivery cost?
-Delivery for TP Feeds 12kg bags is free - as are all orders 6kg and over!
-The delivery charge for orders up to 6kg is a flat rate of £4.99.
+Delivery for TP Feeds' 12kg bags is free - as are all orders of 6kg and over!
+The delivery charge for orders below 6kg is a flat rate of £4.99.

 Who will deliver my order?
 I trust APC Couriers to deliver your orders safely and swiftly.
 They are well positioned to do so as they have the largest next day parcel delivery network in the UK.
-Occasionally, I will also utilise the Royal Mail for smaller treat orders.
-Particularly if ordered on a Friday as I can usually get your delivery to you sooner!
+Occasionally, I will also utilise the Royal Mail for very small treat orders.
+Particularly if ordered later on a Friday as I can usually get your delivery to you sooner!

 When will my delivery arrive?
 Orders placed before 2pm Monday to Friday will be delivered on the next working day between 8am and 6pm.
 Orders placed after 2pm will be processed the following working day and then delivered the working day after that.
 I.e. order at 12pm on a Monday and your order will arrive with you on Tuesday, or order at 4pm on a Wednesday and your order will be received on Friday.